easolhq/easolhq.github.io/docs/reference/objects/cart/modifier_selection.md

 parent: Cart
 ---

-The `selection` object has the following attributes.
+The `Selection` object has the following attributes.

 # selection.modifier